 We caught the number 50 bus right outside of the airport terminal and took it into the centre of Basel to SBB train station which is the last stop.
 From here we crossed the road and took a tram a few stops to our hotel.
 Throughout our stay, we used the tram a lot to get to and from our hotel to the centre of the city and around the city, it was really easy to use.
 We didn’t get our tickets checked once but we always carried the Mobility ticket with us so even if we had it would have been fine.

-We stayed in the Ibis Styles Basel City Hotel which was comfy, had all we needed and I would therefore recommend it.
+I stayed in the Ibis Styles Basel City Hotel which was comfy, had all we needed and I therefore recommend it.
 Nearby is the Ibis Budget Basel City, although I didn’t see inside the hotel, this would probably be a good choice if you want a cheaper option.
 Talking of costs, although a central location would be nice, if you see accommodation slightly out of the centre that fits your budget better, then do go for this as as I said above, it’s easy and quick to get in and out of the city on public transport and because it’s free you do not need to factor this cost in like you do in other cities.

-What to do in Basel
+Things to do in Basel

-Walk around the Old Town – The Old Town is extremely pretty and it’s worth spending a few hours wandering around it, going up and down its hills and into the many side streets that you’ll see.
+Walk around the Old Town – The Old Town of Basel is extremely pretty and it’s worth spending a few hours wandering around it, going up and down its hills and into the many side streets that you’ll see.
 To help you get your bearings I would suggest visiting the following places in the Old Town.
 I visited them in this order so the below list will flow quite well for your walk –

 - Barfusserplatz – This is a square which, when I visited, is where one of the Christmas Markets were.
 It used to be a cattle market too, but what I loved most about it is the view of the buildings built into the hill opposite.